+In Section 2.1, the data sets and regions analyzed are described.
+Section 2.2 introduces the data sets and sources for river Nile flows.
+Section 2.3 describes the estimation of the Hurst coefficient using the climacogram, or aggregated scale analysis of the variance of the block mean.
+The spatial scale analysis of LTP and H is described in Section 2.4, which is supported by Cumulative Departure from the Mean (CDM) plots in Section 2.5.
+The use of correlation and stepwise regression analysis to analyze teleconnections is summarized in Section 2.6.
+The Results are presented in Section 3, followed by a Discussion in Section 4 and some Conclusions in Section 5.

+2. Materials and Methods

+2.1.
+Global Precipitation Data Set and Regions Analyzed

-105 scale LTP exerts a major control over the intensity of regional precipitation deficits and 106 droughts.
-Moreover, recharge to major aquifers occurs over large areas, and is also therefore 107 affected by regional scale LTP.
-Our results can also be used for diagnostic checking of 108 precipitation deficits in GCM baseline simulations.
-109 In section 2.1, the data sets and regions analysed are described.
-Section 2.2 introduces the data 110 sets and sources for river Nile flows.
-Section 2.3 describes the estimation of the Hurst coefficient 111 using the climacogram, or aggregated scale analysis of the variance of the block mean.
-The spatial scale analysis of LTP and H is described in section 2.4, which is supported by Cumulative 112 113 Departure from the Mean (CDM) plots in section 2.5.
-The use of correlation and stepwise 114 regression analysis to analyse teleconnections is summarised in section 2.6.
-The Results are 115 presented in section 3, followed by a Discussion in section 4 and some Conclusions in section 5.
-116 2.
-Materials and Methods 117 2.1 Global precipitation data set and regions analysed 118 Our starting point is the Global Precipitation Climatology Centre (GPCC) global precipitation 119 gridded data set (0.5x0.5 degree over land surfaces excluding Antarctica: version 7) for the 120 period 1901-2013 (Schneider et al., 2015).
-We explore the spatial scale dependence of the Hurst 121 coefficient H for a set of climatic regions distributed across the globe (Figure 1; after Harris et 122 al. (2014)).
-These regions were originally chosen by Giorgi and Francisco (2000), and have been 123 used by the IPCC in AR3 and AR4.
-They cover all of the global land areas approximately with a 124 manageable number of previously defined climatic regions of rectangular shape to facilitate 125 spatial aggregation.
-126 2.2 River Nile annual flow data 127 Naturalised annual flow data for the Blue Nile and the White Nile for the period 1905-1994 have 128 been digitised from plots in Sutcliffe and Parks (1999), while naturalised annual flows for the 129 main Nile at Aswan for the period 1901-2013 have been digitised from a plot presented in 130 Wheeler et al. (2020).
-131 132 133 Figure 1.
+Our starting point is the Global Precipitation Climatology Centre (GPCC) global precipitation gridded data set $(0.5 \times 0.5^{\circ} \text{ over land surfaces excluding Antarctica: version 7})$ for the period 1901-2013 (Schneider et al., 2015).
+We explore the spatial scale dependence of the Hurst coefficient H for a set of climatic regions distributed across the globe (Figure 1; after Harris et al. (2014)).
+These regions were originally chosen by Giorgi and Francisco (2000), and have been used by the IPCC in AR3 and AR4.
+They cover all of the global land areas approximately with a manageable number of previously defined climatic regions of rectangular shape to facilitate spatial aggregation.

+Figure 1.
 Regional grid scale annual average precipitation (1901-2013) (precipitation data from Schneider et al. (2015); regions defined in Harris et al. (2014)).
+(Abbreviations: N., North; S., South; SE, Southeast, AM, America; AUS, Australia; EUR, Europe.)

+2.2.
+River Nile Annual Flow Data

+Naturalized annual flow data for the Blue Nile and the White Nile for the period 1905-1994 have been digitized from plots in Sutcliffe and Parks (1999), while naturalized annual flows for the main Nile at Aswan for the period 1901-2013 have been digitized from a plot presented in Wheeler et al. (2020).

-(Abbreviations: N., North; S., 134 135 South; SE, Southeast, AM, America; AUS, Australia; EUR, Europe.)
-136 2.3 Estimation of the Hurst coefficient 137 The Hurst coefficient H is widely accepted across multiple disciplines as the de facto 138 parsimonious measure of LTP in time series.
-Here, H has been estimated using aggregated variance plot analysis (Beran, 1994) which is based on a property of the sample mean of a Hurst-139 140 Kolmogorov (HK) process (Koutsoviannis, 2011a).
-For a HK time series split into 141 nonoverlapping blocks of size n, the relationship between block size n and the variance of the block sample mean is given in equation (1) as:
+2.3.
+Estimation of the Hurst Coefficient

+The Hurst coefficient H is widely accepted across multiple disciplines as the de facto parsimonious measure of LTP in time series.
+Here, H has been estimated using aggregated variance plot analysis (Beran, 1994) which is based on a property of the sample mean of a Hurst-Kolmogorov (HK) process (Koutsoyiannis, 2011a).
+For a HK time series split into nonoverlapping blocks of size n, the relationship between block size n and the variance of the block sample mean is given in Equation (1) as: